Woman pruning tree shoots

 Star fact

-More than 20 million people in Africa are in danger of famine because of drought.
+More than 20 million people across the African continent are in danger of famine because of drought.
 If soils are depleted and infertile, it’s impossible to grow food.

 UN Sustainability Goals